othermod/PSPi-Version-6/README.md

 - **Power Switch:**
     - Sliding upward momentarily powers the PSPi on.
     - When on, another momentary press will shut the OS down and power the PSPi off.
-    - Holding it upward will force the PSPi to power off.
+    - Holding it upward for 3-5 seconds will force the PSPi to power off.
     - Placing it into the Hold position will activate a locked sleep mode, disabling audio, input, and the LCD.
 More details below.
 - **LED Indicators**:
     - SD and eMMC activity indicator is above the left switch.